Digital nomad visas: How to live, work and travel in Europe

 Income requirement: TBC

-Montenegro introduced its digital nomad visa for non EU citizens in 2021 but the programme applications are going to be available until around 2025.
+Montenegro announced its digital nomad visa for non EU citizens in 2021 and has said it will introduce early stages of the scheme this year.
+However, applications aren't going to be available until around 2025.

 Participants can use the scheme to live in the country for up to four years.
 Digital nomads are eligible for tax breaks although details are still to be confirmed.